digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Héloïse-Coen.Bachelor Thesis.report.md

         Tree map image

 #### Molecular networking
-Around 5500 molecules have been found and are represented in the following molecular network.
+Around 5600 spectra have been found and are represented in the following molecular network.

 # Discussion and conclusion
 These different experiments showed a metabolomic difference between wheat and potatoes from two different farming systems.
 The results of these experiments have yet to be completed.
 But these results are encouraging for future metabolomic studies on this site.